docs

 Import llama.cpp web UI history

-Coming from llama.cpp’s built-in web UI?
-The importer is idempotent and takes a JSONL export or a zip, including attachments and branch trees:
+The importer is idempotent and accepts JSONL or zip exports, including attachments and branch trees:

 bun src/tasks/import-llama-ui.ts export.jsonl --user you@example.com